Power (2014 Telugu film soundtrack)

 Power is the soundtrack to the 2014 Telugu-language action comedy film of the same name directed by K. S. Ravindra and produced by Rockline Venkatesh starring Ravi Teja, Hansika Motwani and Regina Cassandra.
 The film's musical score is composed by S. Thaman and featured five songs written by Bhaskarabhatla Ravi Kumar, Varikuppala Yadagiri Goud, Sirivennela Seetharama Sastry and Krishna Chaitanya.
-The soundtrack was released at an event held at Shilpakala Vedika in Hyderabad on 8 August 2014 and distributed by Junglee Music in digital and physical formats.
+The soundtrack was released at an event held at Shilpakala Vedika in Hyderabad on 1 July 2013 and distributed by Aditya Music in digital and physical formats.

 Production

 S. Thaman composed the film's soundtrack and background score in his seventh collaboration with Teja.
 (Note: Thaman had previously scored Teja's Kick, Anjaneyulu (both 2009), Mirapakay, Veera (both 2011), Nippu (2012) and Balupu (2013).)
 He started working on the film's music session since November 2013 before he was officially involved as part of the film's technical crew.
 The music sittings were held in Chennai.
 The compositions for the film continued for six months and was completed on 20 May 2014.
 By the end of May 2014, Ravi Teja crooned for the number "Notanki Notanki" whose lyrics were penned by Bhaskarabhatla and was recorded in Chennai.
 On 25 July 2014, Thaman posted in his Twitter page that prominent music director Chakri performed a song in the film's soundtrack.